-- 1. The officials should arrive at the court 15 to 30 minutes ahead of the starting time. - 2.
-The officials should inspect the court, boundaries, balls, and all other equipment. - 3.
-The official jurisdiction begins upon entering the court for the court check and ends when they leave the court at the completion of the event or the match. - 4.
+- 1. The officials should arrive at the court 15 to 30 minutes ahead of the starting time. - $2. \ \ The \ officials \ should \ inspect \ the \ court, \ boundaries, \ balls, \ and \ all \ other \ equipment.$ - 3.
+The official jurisdiction begins upon entering the playing area for the court check and ends when they leave the playing area at the completion of the event or the match. - 4.
 The officials should start the match at the designated time and leave the court after the match is over and the court is cleared. - 5.
 An official shall avoid interfering with play or balls in flight whenever possible. - 6.
 Any ball rebounding off an official is considered a dead ball, comparable to the ball hitting a wall, ceiling, floor. - 7.
 Officials can suspend play whenever they deem it necessary, but should aim to reduce the number and duration of match interruptions to promote a fast and continuous game. - 8.
 An official will not penalize a team for any infraction of a rule when imposing the penalty would be an advantage to the offending team.